FarPlay Quick Start

 Under Your sound, you'll see a slider labeled Monitor.
 This allows you to set how much of your own sound you'll hear in your headphones.
 Some people prefer to rely entirely on the acoustic sound they're producing in the room to hear themselves; if that's your case, you'll want this muted.

-Under the other participant's sound level, you'll see a second slider labeled Monitor.
-Here, you can set the level of the other participant in your headphones.
+Under Remote sound, you'll see a second slider labeled Monitor.
+Here, you can set the level of the other participants in your headphones.
+If your session features more than two participants, you can set each person's level individually in the sidebar.

 • Set your latency